-Adverse events in kidney transplant
+Adverse events in adult kidney transplant patients

 In a Phase 3 clinical trial in adult high-risk CMV D+/R- kidney transplant recipients,

-Prophylaxis with PREVYMIS was generally well-tolerated
+prophylaxis with PREVYMIS was generally well-tolerated

-Adverse events through Week 28 (~200 days)
+Adverse events through Week 28 (~200 days) post-transplant

 • Diarrhea was reported in at least 10% of subjects in the PREVYMIS group and at a frequency greater than valganciclovir (PREVYMIS 32% vs valganciclovir 29%)